awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 With buffer duration = 1 second,  Highest expected bitrate = 5 mibps and MTU 1200 bytes, capacity = 546 RTP packets
 ```

-The rolling buffer size can be configured per transceiver using the `createRollingBufferConfig` API.
+The rolling buffer size can be configured per transceiver using the `configureTransceiverRollingBuffer` API.
 Make sure to use the API after the addTransceiver call to ensure the `RtcMediaStreamTrack` and `KvsRtpTransceiver` objects are created.
 By default, the rolling buffer duration is set to 3 sec and bitrate is set to 5mibps for video and 1mibps for audio.

 The rolling buffer config parameters are as follows:
 ```